 ExploreSA: The Gawler Challenge is a global online competition from the Government of South Australia.
 The challenge is to identify or predict areas of potential mineralisation within the Gawler region, using any technique.

 South Australia is an incredibly rich region for minerals, hosting some of the best deposits in the world.
-On top of that, new discoveries have recently been made by re-processing old data, such as BHP's Oak Dam West.
-All of this makes us really confident you'll be able to find more through this challenge!
+On top of that, discoveries have recently been made by reprocessing old data, such as BHP's Oak Dam West.
+This makes us confident you'll be able to find more through this challenge!

-The challenge is open to everyone, but best suited to geologists, data scientists, mathematicians and keen explorers!
+The challenge is open to everyone however best suited to geologists, data scientists, mathematicians and keen explorers.
 We encourage you to get involved if you're interested in learning about mineral exploration, want to give something a go and get feedback, get recognition for your work and team, or simply to win one of the epic cash prizes!
-This is a real way for you to make a fundamental difference to mineral exploration in South Australia, and demonstrate your work on a global stage.
+This is a great opportunity for you to make a fundamental difference to mineral exploration in South Australia, and demonstrate your work on a global stage.

 Finding a mineral deposit is a task that is becoming more and more challenging.
 Most deposits sticking out of the ground have been found, and finding new deposits takes an analysis of many layers of data by teams with different skill sets.
 This is why we're looking for new ways of looking at this data, to address this epic challenge!

-Some of the reasons that exploring is hard include that:
+Some of the reasons that exploration is hard include:

-The combination of factors that result in large-scale deposits being extremely rare, requiring certain geological processes to take place in the right place and the right order over extended periods of time.
+- Large-scale deposits are extremely rare, requiring certain geological processes to take place in the right place and the right order, over extended periods, to develop.

-It’s usually hard to distinguish ore-grade deposits from unmineralised rock as there are few ways of directly detecting a mineral deposit.
+- It is usually hard to distinguish ore-grade deposits from the unmineralised rock as there are limited methods of directly detecting a mineral deposit.

-There are geophysical survey techniques (e.g. seismology, or measurements of electromagnetic, magnetic and gravity fields), which can be inverted to determine rock properties below the surface, which can be useful in finding some types of deposit.
+- There are geophysical survey techniques (e.g. seismology, or measurements of electromagnetic, magnetic and gravity fields), which can be inverted to determine rock properties below the surface, which can be useful in finding some types of deposits.

 All of these complications mean explorers work with a great deal of uncertainty and complexity.
-But we have a lot in our favour as well!
+But there are plenty of resources on hand for the next discovery:

-The Department of Energy and Mining in South Australia maintains geoscience databases for the public and government.
+- The Department of Energy and Mining in South Australia maintains geoscience databases for both government and public use.

-This data is a crucial foundation to applying new techniques, which we encourage you to use in this challenge.
+- This data is a crucial foundation for applying new techniques, which we encourage you to use in this challenge.